kluctl/kluctl/docs/commands.md

 In addition, the following arguments are available:
 <!-- BEGIN SECTION "seal" "Misc arguments" true -->
 ```
 Misc arguments:
+  Command specific arguments.

-    --secrets-dir DIRECTORY       Specifies where to find unencrypted secret files.
-The given directory is NOT meant
+  --secrets-dir=STRING    Specifies where to find unencrypted secret files.
+The given directory is NOT meant to be part
-                                  to be part of your source repository!
-The given path only matters for secrets of
+                          of your source repository!
+The given path only matters for secrets of type 'path'.
+Defaults to
-                                  type 'path'.
-Defaults to the current working directory.
+                          the current working directory.
-    --force-reseal                Lets kluctl ignore secret hashes found in already sealed secrets and thus forces
+  --force-reseal          Lets kluctl ignore secret hashes found in already sealed secrets and thus forces resealing of
-                                  resealing of those.
+                          those.

 ```
 <!-- END SECTION -->

 ## helm-pull
 <!-- BEGIN SECTION "helm-pull" "Usage" false -->
-Usage: kluctl helm-pull [OPTIONS]
+Usage: replace-commands-help helm-pull

-  Recursively searches for `helm-chart.yml` files and pulls the specified Helm charts.

-  The Helm charts are stored under the sub-directory `charts/<chart-name>` next to the `helm-chart.yml`.
-These Helm charts are meant to be added to version control so that pulling is only needed when really required (e.g. when the chart version changes).

 <!-- END SECTION -->